 B: So many links I could give you, but I’d say the best starting place is simply to join the community and say hello!
-Either Telegram, Twitter, or our own forums will all start your journey into the rabbit hole!
+Either Telegram, Twitter, or our own forums will start your journey into the rabbit hole!

 🔥 Thank you, Ben!